-Section Previous Policy Proposed Policy Required Change Impact the third-party verification forms are not returned within five business days.
-7-I.H.
+Section Previous Policy Proposed Policy Required Change Impact 7-I.H.
 In collecting third-party oral verification, PHA staff will record in the family's file the name and title of the person contacted, the date and time of the conversation (or attempt), the telephone number used, and the facts provided.
 When any source responds verbally to the initial written request for verification the PHA will accept the verbal response as oral verification but will also request that the source complete and return any verification forms that were provided.
 When requesting third-party oral verification, PHA will wait 2 business days for response.
 If no response is provided within that timeframe, PHA will move on to self-certification.
 If written third-party verification forms are not returned within 5 business days, the PHA will accept self-certification from the family without attempting to obtain oral third-party verification.
 If the PHA chooses to obtain oral third-party verification, the PHA will document in the file the date and time of the telephone call or visit, the name of the person contacted and the telephone number, as well as the information confirmed.
 When requesting third-party oral verification, PHA will wait 2 business days for response.
 If no response is provided within that timeframe, PHA will move on to self-certification.
 No Provides a quicker process for verifying income.
 7-I.I.
 When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to the PHA.
 The PHA may require a family to certify that a family member does not receive a particular type of income or benefit.
 The self-certification must be made in a format acceptable to the PHA, and may be signed in the presence of a PHA representative or notary public.
 When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to the PHA.
 The PHA may require a family to certify that a family member does not receive a particular type of income or benefit.
 The self-certification must be made in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.
 All self-certifications will include the following language: "I/We, the undersigned, certify under penalty of perjury that the information provided here is true and correct, to the best of my knowledge and recollection.
-WARNING: Anyone who No Helps to ensure accuracy of information that is self-certified by requiring perjury statement be signed.
+WARNING: Anyone who knowingly submits a false claim or knowingly makes a false statement is subject to criminal and/or civil penalties, including confinement for up to five years, fines, and civil and No Helps to ensure accuracy of information that is self-certified by requiring perjury statement be signed.
 Not required, however HUD recommends.